stellar/java-stellar-anchor-sdk/README.md

 <h1>Stellar Anchor SDK</h1>
 </div>

-The Stellar Anchor SDK is a collection of projects that make easy to build financial applications on Stellar.
+The Stellar Anchor SDK is a collection of projects that make easy to build financial applications on Stellar:

 * [api-schema](./api-schema): the API interfaces, request, response classes.
 * [core](./core): the base package for implementing standardized anchor applications.